-Despite the importance of the summary proceedings process, the Proposed Legislation actually imposes far less restriction on representation than currently exists in the small claims division.
+It is important to note that there is already a process and forum established which allows plaintiffs acting in pro per to obtain money judgments for an amount less than \$3,000.00; the small claims division.
+As to money judgments, there is certainly no reason to establish a parallel and inconsistent mechanism in summary proceedings to accomplish the same goal.
+Moreover, despite the importance of the summary proceedings process, the Proposed Legislation actually imposes far less restriction on representation than currently exists in the small claims division.
 For example, a claim by a corporate plaintiff in the small claims division can only be filed by "a full-time, salaried employee having knowledge of the facts surrounding the complaint."
 MCL 600.8407; MCR 4.302(B)(2).
 No such restriction is imposed on summary proceedings under the Proposed Legislation; a part-time "agent" can apparently act in the full capacity of a lawyer (but with none of the corresponding restrictions imposed by the Rules of Professional Conduct).
 Additionally, MCL 600.8408 expressly precludes the use of collection agencies or agents in small claims actions.
-Since management companies will effectively be acting as "collection agents" within the eviction and forfeiture context, the legislation significantly expands the scope of layperson representation beyond that allowed in the small claims division.
-The proposed legislation goes well beyond any prior model and is not justified by any existing problem with the summary proceeding process.
-The Rules of Professional Conduct provide important restrictions on advocacy and representation, and they should not be circumvented in the summary proceedings context.
+Since management companies will effectively be acting as "collection agents" within the eviction and forfeiture context, the legislation significantly expands the scope of lay person representation beyond that allowed in the small claims division.
+The proposed legislation goes well beyond any prior model and (a) is not justified by any existing problem with the summary proceeding process and (b) creates a redundant and inconsistent procedure for obtaining money judgments under \$3,000.00.